choria-legacy/marionette-collective/website/simplerpc/agents.md

 ## Help and the Data Description Language
 We have a separate file that goes together with an agent and is used to describe the agent in detail, a DDL file for the above echo agent can be seen below:

+**NOTE**: As of version 2.1.1 the DDL files are required to be on the the nodes before an agent will be activated

 {% highlight ruby linenos %}
 metadata :name        => "SimpleRPC Sample Agent",